SamuelSwartzberg/flashcardifying_text_temp/math.md

 ###### permutation

-A permutation is an arrangement of a set in a certain order.
+A permutation is an arrangement of a set into an ordered set.
 The number of permutations of n distinct objects is n factorial.

 ## graphs